Parent/Student Rights for Those in Transition

 - At a bus station, park, car, or abandoned building

-- Immediate Enrollment or placement on the wait list, depending on grade level space available: documentation and immunization records cannot serve as a barrier to the enrollment in school.
+Identified students will be eligible for immediate enrollment or placement on the wait list, depending on grade level space available: documentation and immunization records cannot serve as a barrier to the enrollment in school.

 - Enrollment: Eligible students have a right to select from the following schools: